jdblack/sotd/README.md

 ```

 [slack]
-# debug = true  # if you wish to see the bot event stream
+# debug = anything   # Setting debug to any value will turn it on
 botToken=xoxb-#############-#############-########################
 appToken=xapp-#-###########-#############-################################################################
 ```